 Boat and shipbuilding is one of the oldest branches of engineering and in Dover, the history can be traced back to the Bronze Age (2,100BC to 700BC), as we will see.
+An overview of the different aspects of shipbuilding is given in the final section of this part of the shipbuilding story.
 The descriptive terms used in shipbuilding are, as one would expect, nautical and below are a few of those mentioned in the text:

 Dividing a ship lengthways the front is called the Fore or Bow